khushiisharmaa/TECHNOHACKS/README.md

 In this task, we clean the dataset by removing missing values and handling outliers.
 We use Python libraries like pandas and numpy for data manipulation.

 **Instructions**:
-- Execute the `data_cleaning.ipynb` notebook to perform data cleaning.
+- Execute the `TASK1.ipynb` notebook to perform data cleaning.
 - This notebook will clean the dataset and provide a cleaned dataset as an output.

 ## Task 2: Calculate Summary Statistics